h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 H2O can ingest data from Hive through the Hive v2 JDBC driver by providing H2O with the JDBC driver for your Hive version.
 A demo showing how to ingest data from Hive through the Hive v2 JDBC driver is available `here <https://github.com/h2oai/h2o-tutorials/blob/master/tutorials/hive_jdbc_driver/Hive.md>`__.
 The basic steps are described below.

+**Notes**:

+- :ref:`direct_hive_import` is preferred over using the Hive 2 JDBC driver.
-**Note**: H2O can only load data from Hive version 2.2.0 or greater due to a limited implementation of the JDBC interface by Hive in earlier versions.
+- H2O can only load data from Hive version 2.2.0 or greater due to a limited implementation of the JDBC interface by Hive in earlier versions.

 1. Set up a table with data.